02-026 Academic Grievance Procedure

 VI.
 PROCEDURES

-An extension or delay at any step will be permitted provided there is mutual written agreement between the principal parties at the procedural step involved, e.g., at step two between the student, the Department Chairperson, and the Instructor.
+An extension or delay at any step will be permitted provided there is mutual written agreement between the principal parties at the procedural step involved, e.g., at Step Two between the student, the Department Chairperson, and the faculty member.

 Step One

-The student initiating a complaint shall contact the faculty member involved and attempt to resolve the grievance.
-If the grievance is not satisfactorily resolved within five class days, the student shall inform the faculty member IN WRITING that the student will proceed to Step Two.
+The student initiating a complaint must contact the faculty member involved and attempt to resolve the grievance.
+(This contact serves as the complaint initiation.)
+If the grievance is satisfactorily resolved within five class days from the day the student initiated the complaint, the faculty member will notify the student.
+If the grievance is not satisfactorily resolved within five class days from the day the student initiated the complaint, the student must inform the faculty member IN WRITING from their SUNY Canton email account that they will proceed to Step Two.

 Step Two

-The student shall have the right to appeal to the Director/Department Chairperson of the Department in which the faculty member involved is located.
-The complaint must be submitted in writing to the Director/Department Chairperson and the faculty member within five class days after the exhaustion of Step One review.
+The student shall present the grievance in writing within five class days after the exhaustion of Step One to the Director/Department Chairperson of the Department in which the faculty member involved is located.
 The written complaint must clearly and concisely state the facts that initiated the complaint and must also recommend a solution of the grievance.
-The Director/Department Chairperson, in consultation with the faculty member and student involved, shall attempt to achieve a mutually acceptable resolution of the grievance, and shall prepare a written summary of the meeting for all parties concerned within five class days.
-If the grievance is not resolved within five class days following receipt of the appeal, the student shall have the right to proceed to Step Three.
+The Director/Department Chairperson, in consultation with the faculty member and student involved, shall attempt to achieve a mutually acceptable resolution of the grievance, and must prepare a written summary of the meeting for all parties concerned within five class days.
+If the grievance is not resolved within five class days following this step, the student shall have the right to proceed to Step Three.

 Step Three

-The student shall present the grievance in writing within five class days after the exhaustion of the Step Two review to the Academic Dean of the school in which the faculty member involved is located.
-The Dean, in consultation with the Director/Department Chairperson, faculty member and student involved, shall attempt to achieve a mutually acceptable resolution of the grievance.
-The Academic Dean shall prepare a written summary of the meeting and the resolution/outcome and make a final decision within 5 class days, which will be communicated to the student, the faculty member, and the Director/Department Chairperson.
+The student shall present the grievance in writing within five class days after the exhaustion of the Step Two review to the Academic Dean of the School in which the faculty member involved is located.
+The Dean, in consultation with the Director/Department Chairperson, faculty member, and student involved, shall attempt to achieve a mutually acceptable resolution of the grievance.
+The Academic Dean must prepare a written summary of the meeting and the resolution/outcome and make a final decision within five class days, which will be communicated to all parties involved.
+If the student is not satisfied with the decision of the Dean, the student may appeal that decision.

 Appeal Process